resibots/limbo/docs/guides/framework.rst

     }

 Explanations:

-- exps is the list of the experiments; these are binary names that will be found in bin_dir; this is an array: you can have as many binary names as you want (separate with a comma)
+- ``exps`` is the list of the experiments; these are binary names that will be found in ``bin_dir``; this is an array: you can have as many binary names as you want (separate with a comma)
-- bin_dir is the directory that contains the binaries that correspond to the experiments; be careful that the directory needs to be reachable from all the nodes (typically, it should be on NFS)
+- ``bin_dir`` is the directory that contains the binaries that correspond to the experiments; be careful that the directory needs to be reachable from all the nodes (typically, it should be on NFS)
-- res_dir is where to store the results.
+- ``res_dir`` is where to store the results.
 Limbo will create a directory for each experiments.
 For instance, here is the directory structure for this json:

 ::